When it comes to investing in stocks, “buy what you know” is hardly a starting point anymore.

 When analyzing statements during earnings season, it’s important to remember that often, one 10-Q filing alone doesn’t tell the whole story.
 You may find it helpful to compare the most recent report to previous reports to get an idea of a company’s history.

 You may also find it compelling to compare against earnings expectations, building a case as to whether this is a company that is growing with a strategic business plan.
+SoFi offers self directed trading for individuals interested in doing research and managing their own portfolio.
+We provide you with real—time investing news, curated content, and other relevant data, so you can be confident and prepared.

 How to Read an Earnings Report